jhuapl-bio/microbert/README.md

-COPYRIGHT NOTICE
+**COPYRIGHT NOTICE**

 © 2024-2025 The Johns Hopkins University Applied Physics Laboratory LLC

-MicrobeRT: Leveraging Language Models for Analysis of Metagenomic Sequencing Data
+**MicrobeRT**: Leveraging Language Models for Analysis of Metagenomic Sequencing Data

 This repository contains a comprehensive and configurable pipeline for fine-tuning pre-trained genomic language models (gLMs) on labels of interest such as taxonomic hierarchy and evaluating models and tracking experimental results.
-This work is funded by the CDC BAA contract #75D30124C20202.
+See [acknowledgement](#acknowledgement).

+# Instructions

 There are two primary training/testing scripts for fine-tuning and evaluating open-source genomic language models.